Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - You can hold your own during sales and shows.

 Anyone with fish-keeping experience, no matter the species involved, should be familiar with the basic terminology of fish anatomy.
-If you are new to fish or never learned the different parts of your pet, here's a good list to start with.
+If you are new to fish or never learned about the different parts of your pet, here's a good list to start with.

+Koi have two paired fins and three single fins.
 The paired fins include the pectoral and pelvis fins.
 The pectoral pair are very recognizable; they are the main pair, located on either side of the fish.
 In animated cartoons, these are usually the character's hands!
 The pelvis fins are easy to spot.
 They are the second pair right behind the pectorals.
 The single fins are the caudal fin (tail), the dorsal (the back fin) and the anal fin (found near the anal region).

 The vent is located near the anal area and is as multi-purpose as a Swiss knife.
 Koi dispose of their waste through the vent.
 It also plays an important part during mating.
 Both eggs and sperm are released through this opening.